openworm/org.geppetto.docs/source/build.md

 Maven Profiles
 ==============

-Geppetto is built using Maven, with the "mvn -Dhttps.protocols=TLSv1.2 install" command.
+The Java based backend of Geppetto is built using Maven, with the "mvn -Dhttps.protocols=TLSv1.2 install" command.
 Maven allows for different build steps to be specified for different environments, and Geppetto provides a development and a production profile (see below for how to trigger different builds).
 Builds can be